Which are the best wineries to visit in Tuscany?

 Website: www.castigliondelbosco.com

 This fabulous wine estate and boutique hotel are among the best of Brunello di Montalcino’s new firmament.
 Founded in 1971 by Giacomo Neri, Casanova has risen quickly from relative obscurity to the status of one of Italy’s finest wineries.
 Showered with awards from Wine Spectator and the eminent critic James Suckling, Casanova di Neri produces utterly divine, magnificent Brunellos.
-Working with his son Giovanni, Giacomo crafts distinctive, terroir-driven Brunellos that triumph even in weaker vintages – particularly the multi-vineyard blend Tenuta Nuova single-vineyard Cerretalto.
-Attached to the estate is a lovely relais property, offering the perfect mix of luxury and relaxed hospitality.
-A destination to savor the best of Tuscany’s La Dolce Vita.
+With his son Giovanni, Giacomo crafts distinctive, terroir-driven Brunellos that triumph even in weaker vintages – particularly the multi-vineyard blend Tenuta Nuova single-vineyard Cerretalto.
+Attached to the estate is a lovely relais property, offering luxury and relaxed hospitality—a destination to savor the best of Tuscany’s La Dolce Vita.

 Website: www.casanovadineri.it

-This is a very special part of Tuscany.
+This is an extraordinary part of Tuscany.
 Nestled in the majestic landscape of Montepulciano, Avignonesi is named after the founders of the estate – a historic landmark in local viticulture.
 Purchased by Belgium Virginie Saverys in 2009, Avignonesi has grown in size and, at the same time, has become a leader in biodynamic/sustainable grape-growing and winemaking.
 Cultivating over 170 hectares of vineyards, the team at Avignonesi makes a range of excellent red and white wines, including some sought-after Super Tuscans.
-The warm welcome and hospitality on offer here are also unrivaled – the best in the region.
+The warm welcome and hospitality here are also unrivaled – the best in the region.

 Website: www.avignonesi.it

 A name synonymous with wine across Tuscany, the origins of Tuscany’s wine renaissance emerged from the cellars of the Antinori family, one of the region’s most historic wine growers.
 Indeed, the name Antinori has been associated with wine since the 14th century, when Giovanni di Piero Antinori joined the Florentine Guild of Vintners in 1385.
-Many centuries later, the family added the Tignanello vineyard to its portfolio in 1900, and Niccolò Antinori and his son Piero began to experiment with then-unheard-of winemaking techniques and grape varieties.
+Many centuries later, the family added the Tignanello vineyard to its portfolio in 1900.
+Niccolò Antinori and his son Piero began experimenting with then-unheard-of winemaking techniques and grape varieties.
 The first vintage of Tignanello was released in 1971 to critical acclaim.

 Website: www.antinori.it